lubnaqadah/StartupSD/README.md

 ### Speaker Gram

-##### A tool Ibuilt to help the marketing team at StartupSD to generate speaker cards ready to share on social media.
+##### A tool I built to help the marketing team at StartupSD to generate speaker cards ready to share on social media.

 ###### Example :